fullstack-storyteller/Notes/azure/15-azure-resource-manager-templates.md

 Finally review and create!

 **Note:** Please make sure the storage account name or any name for that matter is given correctly, otherwise you may the below error
+**Note:** Make sure that the apiVersion which you are mentioning in the templates is what exactly you need.
+Check out the Microsoft Documentation [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/).

 ![Error](./images/46.png)